Tate St Ives focuses on work by modern British artists linked to the area

 DAY ONE.
 Start with Modern British art

 By the dramatic landscape and quality of light, it’s said to have Britain’s largest concentration of artists outside London.
-Tate St Ives focuses on work by modern British artists with links to the area, including major names such as Barbara Hepworth.
+Tate St Ives focuses on work by modern British artists with links to the area, including names such as Barbara Hepworth.

 Lunch, sun and swim.
 A short drive takes you to Jubilee Pool, Britain’s largest surviving seawater lido, originally built in 1935.
-Located on the seafront promenade of Penzance, this stunning Art Deco lido has a triangular-shaped main pool, plus a pool for younger children.
+Located on the seafront promenade of Penzance, this Art Deco lido has a triangular-shaped main pool, plus a pool for younger children.

 Take a stroll.
 A small tidal island with a castle at its summit, nearby St Michael´s Mouth is a landmark on Cornwall’s southern coast.
 It’s accessible by foot at low tide via a man-made cobble causeway – boatmen ferry people across at all other times.
 Alternatively, wander through the island’s lovely Victorian terrace gardens where variety of exotic plants grow.